Marketing and Communications

 - Recruitment support to faculties

-- Promotional items (specifically for recruitment activities)
+- Promotional items (only for specific student recruitment activities)

 - Liaison with careers advisors networks and secondary schools